Top Sights in Rome

 The Roman Forum / “The Ruins”

 Many of the oldest and most important structures of Ancient Rome were located in The Roman Forum.
+It’s an archaeological area located between Piazza Venezia and the Colosseum.
 It is commonly referred to as “The Ruins” because well, all that remains are ruins of what was once Rome’s vibrant city center.
-You can head to this site for tickets and hours of operation.
+You can easily do the colosseum roman forum in one trip they are very close to each other!

-The Piazza Venezia, as grand and beautiful as it is, is actually disliked by many locals.
-For starters, it was built in 1935 (which is incredibly RECENT in terms of Roman years) and many feel as though it’s just excessive and pompous… Regardless, be a tourist, and go check it out.
+The Victor Emmanuel II Monument is grand and beautiful!
+The monument commemorates the unification of Italy in 1861 and the first king of Italy, Victor Emmanuel II.
+Although this monument was built in his honor, he is not buried here. actually disliked by many locals.
+For starters, it was built in 1935 (which is incredibly RECENT in terms of Roman years) and many feel as though it’s just excessive.

-I hope you enjoyed this my “Top Ten Sights in Rome” and it helped you plan out your itinerary to sightseeing in Rome!
-For more of my Italy guides head here!
+I hope you enjoyed my “Ultimate Guide to the Sights in Rome” and it helped you plan out your itinerary to sightseeing in Rome!
+Don’t forget to check out more of my Italy guides!